-Char siu or sometimes spelled as char siew is a popular Chinese barbecued pork is one of the most delicious meat dish.
-Authentic char siu is made with particular pork cuts marinated with a mixture of sauces, condiments and aromatics.
-The meat is then glazed and roasted using the marinade which plays the most important role in resulting a perfect piece of char siu.
-However, choosing the right pork cuts also makes a difference to the taste.
+Char siu or sometimes spelled as ‘char siew’ is a popular Chinese barbecued pork and is one of the most delicious meat dishes.
+Authentic char siu recipe uses particular pork cuts marinated with a mixture of sauces, condiments and aromatics.
+The meat is then glazed and roasted using the marinade which is the most important ingredient in resulting the perfect char siu pork.
+However, choosing the right pork cuts also plays an important role to the taste.

 Char siu sauces can be bought off the shelves.
-It is a hoisin sauce based marinade which is mixed with other soy sauce, sesame oil, honey, five spice powder and more.
+This recipe provides you with a guide to making your own Chinese BBQ pork sauce.
+The base of the marinade is hoisin sauce, which is then mixed with soy sauce, sesame oil, honey, five-spice powder besides others.

 In many Hong Kong, Singaporean or Malaysian restaurants, char siu has a hint of redness to it.
 It comes from the red food colouring to give it a nice shade.
-The red tone causes the char siu to be reddish around the edges and is visible when it is cut into slices.
-For a natural shade of colouring, red fermented tofu is used instead in this recipe.
+The red tone causes the char siu to be reddish around the edges which are clearly visible when it is cut into slices.
+For a natural shade of the colouring, red fermented tofu is used instead in this recipe.

-Depends on your preference.
-The best cut to use is the pork butt which is also known as boston butt located on the back of the pig, just behind the head.
+This depends on your preference.
+The best cut to use is the pork butt which is also known as Boston butt located on the back of the pig, just behind the head.
 Pork butt is popular for making char siu as it contains a good amount of marbled fats and connective tissues.
 When grilled or roasted slowly, the fats and connective tissues melt resulting in delicious flavours.

-Pork belly on the other hand results in a more fatty char siu.
-If you are looking for leaner char siu, go for pork loin which has less fat.
+Pork belly, on the other hand, results in a more fatty char siu.
+However, if you are looking for leaner char siu, go for pork loin which has a lesser amount of fat.

-In this recipe, I used the oven to roast the char siu but it would be best if you barbecued it over a charcoal fire.
-The smoky flavour would further enhanced the taste of the meat.
+In this recipe, I used the oven to roast the char siu but it would be best if you could barbecue it over a charcoal fire.
+The smoky flavour would further enhance the taste of the meat.

-For me, the best part of the char siu are the edges that are slightly charred during the roasting process.
-These makes the meat more fragrant.
-As it roasts in the oven, the honey mixture is absorbed creating a layer of sweet and savoury coating on the meat, thus making it lips-smacking good.
+For me, the best part of the char siu is the edges that are slightly charred during the roasting process.
+These make the meat more fragrant.
+As it roasts in the oven, it absorbs the honey mixture creating a layer of sweet and savoury coating on the meat, thus making it lip-smacking good.